bliotti/learning_site/README.md

-# Getting Started with Django
+pi# Getting Started with Django